alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

-# Don't discovery bugs in production, use unit tests
+# Don't discover bugs in production, use unit tests

 ![Image to all is fine](https://www.meme-arsenal.com/memes/f146fd499738ead5ef3b2ee576ef3271.jpg)

-Intro to bugs in prod Data to loses with bugs Objective

-Mariner 1 spacecraft
-An investigation revealed the cause to be a very simple software error.
-A hyphen was omitted in a line of code, which meant that incorrect guidance signals were sent to the spacecraft.
+A bug in software development is common, but some times it can cost a lot.
+The most known case of a bug that cost million of dollars was the Mariner 1 spacecraft.
+An investigation revealed the cause was a very simple software error, a hyphen was omitted in a line of code, which meant that incorrect guidance signals were sent to the spacecraft.
 The overall cost of the omission was reported to be more than $18 million at the time (about $169 million in today’s world).
+Therefore, dont lose money discovering bugs in production, prevent it with a simple method, use tests in the development stage.
+In this article, we will present one type of test that can be made with Java softwares, how to create and run them in the development stage.
+At the end, you will be ready to configure your project with tests libraries, plan the scenarios that will be tested, create the tests and mocks and finally, prevent bugs in production.

 ## Prevent bugs with Unit Test

-One of the preventions to discovery bugs in production is use unit test.
-A unit test need to be simple and test only one scenario in isolated way.
+The most simple test is unit test.
+It need to be simple and test only one scenario in isolated way.
 There are two Java libraries that can help you to do that:

 * Junit